GeorgeDavila/business_demos/README.md

 Also tends to trail off-topic towards the end of the writings.
 The last sentence of the Beef Emissions example starts to get into obesity.
 It does discuss something about a link between emissions and obesity in the preceding sentences, which is likely why it sees obesity as a natural progression of the writing.
 This kind of tangential writing can be tampered with some more rule-based methods were this to ever be packaged into a product.
 Again, this is just the neural architecture at work here, no such rule-based methods applied.

+**Names.** When it comes to names the neural network seems to go a bit wacky.
+I cannot find a 'Richard Pemberton' who has anything to do with lithium-ion batteries.
+References to people will likely need to be checked by a rule-based algorithm.

 # AI for Phishing Detection
 See complete implementation in the image below.
 The 1st email tried is a normal email.
 The 2nd is spam but not an outright phishing attempt.
 The 3rd is a blatant phishing and/or scam attempt.